Arai CT-Z Helmet with Built In Sun Shield

 According to a new study of motorcycle collisions, bikers were

-Technically, that means providing a measure of lower-jaw protection that’s been missing from previous open-face helmets that leave that part of the face exposed.
+Technically, that means providing a measure of lower-jaw protection that’s been missing from earlier open-face helmets that leave that part of the face exposed.

 - Adjustable peak: Offers just the right amount of protection from the sun for just about any rider for those long rides heading directly into the sun.

-- Upper Vent System: borrowed directly from the Corsair-V, improving the airflow and stability even further; DF-11 diffusers have larger vent toggles for easier operation.
+- Upper Vent System: borrowed directly from the Corsair-V, improving the airflow and stability even further; DF-11 diffuser have larger vent toggles for easier operation.

-- New fixed Air-Wing®: reduces lifting while providing additional stability at highway speeds.
+- New fixed Air-Wing®: reduces lifting while providing more stability at highway speeds.

 - New FCS™ cheek pad: New design is more similar to the full face helmet style; with a full-coverage EPS base and removable covers.
 This offers more support over a wider area, which allows for superior stability and comfort with minimal pressure, which might otherwise cause discomfort.
 And, like its full coverage counterpart, the FCS™ cheek pad comes standard with a 5 mm peel-away that allows for you to microfit your helmet to your facial structure.

 - Dry Cool® liner: Fully removable Dry Cool® liner, with removable surface pads from both sides of the headliner.
 This allows you to fully customize the fit of the CT-Z, without the purchase of more padding.